interactiveknowledge/imu-api-php/README.md

     As with other find methods, the return value contains the estimated number of matches.

-1.
-    To use a search alias, call the `addSearchAlias` method to associate the alias with one or more real column names before calling `findTerms`.
+1. To use a search alias, call the `addSearchAlias` method to associate the alias with one or more real column names before calling `findTerms`.
 Suppose we want to allow a user to search the Catalogue module for keywords.
 Our definition of a keywords search is to search the *SummaryData*, *CatSubjects_tab* and *NotNotes* columns.
 We could do this by building an `OR` search:

-    ```
+    ```[php]
     $keyword = '⋯';
     // ⋯
     $search = new IMuTerms('OR');